-When people think of the skills a security officer has and the training they might receive, they usually have images of firing ranges and judo throws, but in truth the most important training they receive is not physical.
+When people think of the skills a security officer has and the training they might receive, they usually have images of firing ranges and judo throws, but in truth, the most essential training they receive is not physical.
 As a professional security company in Washington DC, we teach our officers to use their words to prevent verbal conversations with suspects do not become physical conflicts.
 Physical conflict for a security officer often leads to complications, legal action, and potential harm.
 Learning conflict resolution skills and, more importantly, the skills to avoid a conflict altogether, will lead an officer to greater success than any combat training ever will.
 According to a recent Rutgers University Study, only 3 percent of interaction in law enforcement is physical, with the other 97 percent being verbal.
 This makes Verbal Judo a valuable tool for both security and law enforcement.
-Frequent verbal encounters with suspects explains why the verbal judo training program is now mandatory in many police departments and academy curriculums across the United States.
+Frequent non-physical encounters with suspects explain why the verbal judo training program is now mandatory in many police departments and academy curriculums across the United States.
 We encourage our security officers to use verbal judo.

 Verbal Judo, put simply, is the practice of using words to prevent or end acts of physical violence and avoid letting a situation escalate.
 The way it works is by redirecting an aggressor’s hostile energy back at them and getting them to think in your terms.
 Through a combination of compassion and self-confidence, it is possible to get people to use a different part of their brain and overcome the natural “Fight or flight” response.